lmhurley2003/RealEngine/README.md

 # Planned Next Steps

 - [x] Hello Triangle
+- [ ] Reconfigure to use CMake
-- [ ] Reconfigure to use CMake and CMRC
+- [ ] Reconfigure to use CMRC ?
 - [ ] Read from .s72 files, save scene / program state in binary for fast reload
-- [ ] Combine vertex and index buffers
+- [x] Combine vertex and index buffers
     - "Driver developers recommend that you also store multiple buffers, like the vertex and index buffer, into a single VkBuffer and use offsets in commands like vkCmdBindVertexBuffers"
     - resource: https://developer.nvidia.com/vulkan-memory-management
 - [ ] Allow for different vertex types within same scene ?